XhinLiang/markdown-it-plantuml-ex/README.md

     @enduml
     ```

-See [plantuml website](https://plantuml.com) for more details.
+You can visit [plantuml website](https://plantuml.com) for more details.

 ## Installation

-node.js, browser:
+Just install via npm or any other package manager of Node.

 ```bash
 $ npm i markdown-it-plantuml-ex --save